bengrunfeld/study-notes/heroku_cheat_sheet.md

 To view the logs from a specific Dyno:

 	$ heroku logs --ps web.1 --tail

+To keep your log stream open so new entries are automatically displayed:

+	$ heroku logs -t

 ##Using Config Vars
 	$ heroku config:set GITHUB_USERNAME=joesmith